Lesson 11: Adding Pictures and Shapes

 - Select the object you want to reorder.

 - Open the Arrange menu, select Order, then choose how you'd like to reorder the object.
 In our example, we'll select Send to back.

 You can arrange multiple overlapping objects using the Order commands.
 In our example, we selected the robot image and used the Send backward command.
-Now the robot image is behind the cloud but in front of the teardrop shape.
+The robot image is behind the cloud, but in front of the teardrop shape.